NEONScience/NEON-Data-Skills/_posts/workshops/2015-Workshops/2015-08-13-ESA-Going-On-The-Grid.md

     <a href="{{ site.baseurl }}/images/spatialData/tin.png"><img src="{{ site.baseurl }}/images/spatialData/tin.png"></a>

     <figcaption>A TIN creating from LiDAR data collected by the NEON AOP over
-	the NEON San Joachiun SJER Field site.</figcaption>
+	the NEON San Joachiun (SJER) field site.</figcaption>
 </figure>

-**More on TINs*
+**More on the TIN Format**

 * <a href="http://resources.arcgis.com/en/help/main/10.1/index.html#//006000000001000000" target="_blank">ESRI overview of TINs</a>
 *

-## Determinstic vs. Probablistic Interpolators
+## Deterministic vs. Probabilistic Interpolators

 There are two main types of interpolation approaches:

 * **Deterministic**: create surfaces from measured points, based on either the extent of similarity (inverse distance weighted) or the degree of smoothing (radial basis functions).
-* **Probablistic (Geostatistical)**: utilize the statistical properties of the measured points.
-Probablistic techniques quantify the spatial autocorrelation among measured points and account for the spatial configuration of the sample points around the prediction location.
+* **Probabilistic (Geostatistical)**: utilize the statistical properties of the measured points.
+Probabilistic techniques quantify the spatial auto-correlation among measured points and account for the spatial configuration of the sample points around the prediction location.

 We will focus on deterministic methods in this workshop.

-## Deterministic Interpolation Examples
+## Deterministic Interpolation Methods

-Let's look at a few different deterministic interpolation methods to begin to understand HOW the deecisions that we make when gridding our sample points, can impact the final raster produced.
+Let's look at a few different deterministic interpolation methods to begin to understand HOW the decisions that we make when gridding our sample points, can impact the final raster produced.

 ### Inverse Distance Weighted (IDW)

 <figure>